Thelymitra benthamiana: Taxonomy and naming

 Thelymitra benthamiana was first formally described in 1871 by Heinrich Gustav Reichenbach and the description was published in Beitrage zur Systematischen Pflanzenkunde.
 The specific epithet (benthamiana) honours George Bentham.

 Distribution and habitat

-The leopard sun orchid is widespread and common, growing in heath and forest.
+Leopard sun orchid is widespread and common, growing in heath and forest.
 In Western Australia it often grows around the edges of granite outcrops.
 It is found in Western Australia between Geraldton and Israelite Bay, in southern and western Victoria, in south-eastern South Australia and on Flinders Island in Tasmania.

 Conservation

 Thelymitra benthamiana is classified as "not threatened" in Western Australia by the Western Australian Government Department of Parks and Wildlife.